xver/Shunt/README.md

 Starting from the version 2.2.0, **"IC VERIMETER"** is pleased to announce the availability of commercial support.
 Whether you need assistance with the **Shunt** integration into your project or customization, please contact us at icshunt.help@gmail.com

+You can support us through this link:  [:heart: Sponsor](https://github.com/sponsors/xver)

 #### Please, report bugs to [Issues](https://github.com/xver/Shunt/issues).